yuanxiaochenAC/EvoAgentX/README.md

 </p>

 ## What is EvoAgentX
-EvoAgentX is an open-source framework for building, evaluating, and evolving LLM-based agents or agentic workflow in an automated, modular, and goal-driven manner.
+EvoAgentX is an open-source framework for building, evaluating, and evolving LLM-based agents or agentic workflows in an automated, modular, and goal-driven manner.

-At its core, EvoAgentX enables developers, researchers, and startups to move beyond static prompt chaining or manual workflow orchestration.
+At its core, EvoAgentX enables developers and researchers to move beyond static prompt chaining or manual workflow orchestration.
 It introduces a self-evolving agent ecosystem, where AI agents can be constructed, assessed, and optimized through iterative feedback loops—much like how software is continuously tested and improved.

 ### ✨ Key Features